What if I am receiving benefits but think I can go back to work?

 Higher amount $1,050 exceeds the amount for 2022, so the amount for 2023 is $1,050

-If you have more questions about SSD or a TWP, give our office a call at (610) 446-3457 or click here to send us an email.
+If you have more questions about SSDI or a TWP, give our office a call at (610) 446-3457, click here to send us an email, or fill out the form below.